quanyang/percy-docs/docs/setup/jenkins.md

 **IMPORTANT: Keep your Percy token secret.** Anyone with access to your token can consume your account quota, though they cannot read data.

-If your code or CI builds are public, do not add the PERCY_TOKEN to your code.
+If your code is public, do not commit the PERCY_TOKEN to your code.

 </div>